 Old habits die hard and this couldn’t be truer when it comes to beauty.
 We all know that we should be wearing a ton of SPF and drinking gallons of water daily, but beyond that, most of us just end up doing what we’re used to.
 Which is totally fine, unless you’re self-sabotaging and find yourself paying the price!
-We break down nine of the most common – but easy to fix, phew! – beauty mistakes that we all need to stop making ASAP.
+We break down eight of the most common – but easy to fix, phew! – beauty mistakes that we all need to stop making ASAP.

 1. Assuming the SPF in your foundation is enough

 Sadly, the SPF20 in your moisturizer or foundation doesn’t cut it.
 Not only do you use far less foundation than you would a sunscreen, it is likely to a lower SPF than needed and with no reapplication.
 Typically, around 1/3 to 1/2 teaspoon of minimum SPF30 is needed to sufficiently protect your face.
 Not only does UV exposure accelerate ageing, it any darkens blemish scars you may already have, so this is a change worth making.

 2. Applying DIY face masks